Ed-MG128/Office-Hours/README.md

 # Office-Hours
 Make sure you have node.js installed on your device before starting

+(NEDEED)
+Download the files and add each of the corresponding ".env" files for the backend, frontend-admin & frontend-users folders

 1)First you may have to open each folder: backend, frontend-admin & frontend-user on the integrated terminal Then write command on terminal "npm install" to install dependencies on each folder